TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 -   **Design**- Creating the actual diagram (the UML diagram like on the Lucidchart)

 ## Steps to creating transofrmation from conceptual to ER diagrams- 7 step mapping algorithm
+Don't need to consider children entities in step 1, only until step 8 start looking into the children entities and their relationships.
 1. **Mapping of regular entity types**- find the **strong entity types** (ones that have primary keys) and start to identify which key would be the primary- (may be an individual key or composite key).
 These are the main entities that represent the core conceptual objects in the database.
 Underline the primary key.
 Only add the simple attributes (no multivalue or composite etc)
 2. **Mapping of weak entity types**- the **weak entity types** (do not have keys) and find the relation, create the relation primary key to be the **owner0entity type** and the partial key of the weak type (if it has one).
 Make the primary key of te weak entity also the foreign key from the owner-entity
 3. **Mapping of binary 1:1 relationship types**- 3 possible approaches to create a 1:1 relationship type: